 Okay, it was a little bit about me.
 But more importantly, it’s about you, your kids, your parents, your neighbors, all of us.
 We all face these monstrous, intimidating challenges with money at different points in our lives.

 I finally decided to share this story to tell you that you can slay your dragons too.
-What we did wasn’t special.
+What we did wasn’t unique.
 It was something anyone can do with enough enthusiasm, perseverance, and most of all, focus.
-We had some advantages on our side, as well as some disadvantages flying in our faces, just as you no doubt do as well.
+Of course, we had some advantages on our side, as well as some disadvantages flying in our faces, just as you no doubt do as well.
 And we stayed true to our quest all the same.

-Try to identify the biggest dragon in your financial life right now.
+Try to identify the giant dragon in your financial life right now.
 Give it a name and a face.
-As soon as you do, gather up your armor, your sword and shield, your potions and poultices, and let’s go slay this thing.
+Then, as soon as you do, gather up your armor, your sword and shield, your potions and poultices, and let’s slay this thing.